About

 Wyatt’s oeuvre includes several notable series of paintings that exemplify his thematic focus and artistic style:

-• "Walking in Memphis" Series: A body of work inspired by the famous pop song of the same name, exploring themes of memory, loss, and redemption.
+‘Walking in Memphis’ Series: A body of work inspired by the famous pop song of the same name, exploring themes of memory, loss and redemption.

-• "Pentecost: (the Crystals)", "Resurrection at Eldena", “Jerusalem” and “The Lonely Protestant”: Works that further investigate the intersections of religion, culture and narratives of presence.
+‘Pentecost: (the Crystals)’, ‘Resurrection at Eldena’, ‘Jerusalem and ‘The Lonely Protestant’: These works further investigate the intersections of religion, culture and narratives of presence.

-• “Hop Pickers”: A series of paintings that depict Kent hop workers and draw surprising alignments with devotional imagery.
+‘Hop Pickers’: A series of paintings that depict Kent hop workers and draw surprising alignments with devotional imagery.

 Artistic Significance